Low Traffic Neighbourhood: Controversy

-Modal filters and low-traffic neighbourhoods have sometimes been criticised for a number of reasons.
+Modal filters and Low Traffic Neighbourhoods have sometimes been criticised for a number of reasons.
 The British motoring magazine Auto Express criticised the schemes for their levels of cost, calling them a "waste of money".
 Other criticisms include high fines and a lack of consultation in implementing the scheme.

+In the UK, the implementation of Low Traffic Neighbourhoods in 2020 was compared to Brexit in its divisiveness, and there were speculations that the issue would affect election results.
+Opposition to the schemes has been linked to the "15-minute city" conspiracy theory, with the Institute for Strategic Dialogue describing the LTNs being used as a "lightning rod" for wider culture war issues.
+The schemes have led to protests in Oxford and Croydon from anti-LTN activists.

-In the UK, the implementation of low-traffic neighbourhoods has been compared to Brexit in its divisiveness and campaigns against LTNs have been closely associated with the far right and conspiracy theorists.
-The schemes have caused protests in multiple cities by anti-LTN activists.
-The former actor Laurence Fox, who ran for Greater London Mayor in 2021, wanted to remove all modal filtering (even those in place before 2020) in London.
+The former actor Laurence Fox, when running for Greater London Mayor in 2021, pledged to remove all modal filtering (even those in place before 2020) in London.
 On this platform, Fox received just 1.9% of first round votes.
 In Hackney, a candidate standing on an anti-LTN platform in a by-election in Hoxton East and Shoreditch in May 2021 received fewer than 8% of votes, while in a by-election in St Peter's Ward in Islington an anti-LTN candidate received only 318 out of 4,395 of votes (7.2%).
+In May 2022 Lutfur Rahman was re-elected in Tower Hamlets having campaigned against the borough's LTN plans.

+In 2023 the UK's Department for Transport surveyed residents of trial LTN areas in London, Birmingham, Wigan, and York; an average of 45% of respondents supported the schemes and 21% opposed them.
+58% were unaware that they lived in a Low Traffic Neighbourhood.